LEARN

 Colour Juvenile:

-In general duller than adults; with black margins on feathers of neck and breast; duller blue patch on rump less extensive; yellow underwing band in varying proportions; central tail feathers considerably shorter.
-Bill brown/orange tipper with black.
+In general duller than adults; with black margins on neck and breast feathers; duller blue patch on rump less extensive; yellow underwing band in varying proportions; central tail feathers considerably shorter.
+Beak brown/orange tipper with black.
 Eye dark brown.

 Call: